The Xamin Web Interface

 image.
 They have no internal functionality although they have

-widgets simple to the query table result panes.
+widgets similar to the query table result panes.

 User Accounts Pane